krupalhp2907/0the_knight/Readme.md

- # The Knight of Apocalypse
+ # The Knight
  ## We made this game using Babylon.js
+# About
 	It is a 3D browser game made using BabylonJS (Webgl library).
 	You can see images in game_images in files.

-	Useful links:
+# Useful links:
 		The Game: https://theknight.herokuapp.com/
+# Note:
-	Note: This game has huge amount of resourses(152MB) so please be patient.
+	This game has huge amount of resourses(152MB) so please be patient.
 	In case it doesn't load after some time, refresh the page.

 	To see the progress open network tab in developers tools.